cor215/WiFind2017/README.md

 |Mann-Whitney test |Open Networks |raw normalized counts |True |88.0 |0.0525 |
 |Mann-Whitney test |Private |raw normalized counts |True |93.0 |0.0751|

-As you can see above, the only data subset with a significant difference was the raw normalized counts for open networks.
-With the Mann-Whitney test we can conclude that the wifi density of open networks between census block groups containing low-income housing projects and the wifi density of open networks in census block groups lacking low-income housing projects are statistically different with an alpha value threshold of 0.05.
+As you can see above, the only data subset with a significant difference was the raw normalized wifi counts for open networks.
+With the Mann-Whitney test, we can conclude that the wifi density of open networks between census block groups containing low-income housing projects and the wifi density of open networks in census block groups lacking low-income housing projects are statistically different with an alpha value threshold of 0.05.